 All New Horizons programs include:

-Three meals daily, in delightful common dining rooms; light housekeeping services; scheduled transportation; 24-hour on-duty staff; emergency call systems; health promotion and exercise programs; and, social and recreational activities.
-New Horizons' third-party Assisted Living provider (Care Solutions, Inc. at New Horizons at Marlborough and Winchester Home Care at New Horizons at Choate) provides assistance with bathing, dressing, grooming, toiletries, and mobility, as well as medication management, all to varying degrees as may be needed and arranged.
+Three meals daily (view a sample menu) in delightful common dining rooms; light housekeeping services; scheduled transportation; 24-hour on-duty staff; emergency call systems; health promotion and exercise programs; and social and recreational activities.
+New Horizons' third-party assisted living agency provides assistance with bathing, dressing, grooming, and mobility, as well as medication management, all to varying degrees, as needed and arranged.

 - Fostering independence for each resident.

 - Treating each resident with dignity and respect.